 Before you act, remember that not all bugs are harmful.
 If you use harsh chemicals on your garden, you risk killing the beneficial insects along with the destructive ones.
 Beneficial insects, like bees, pollinate plants and help them reproduce.
 Others are parasitic, like certain varieties of wasps.
 Rather than killing a harmful insect outright, they lay their eggs on the insect and let their developing larvae do the job.
 There are, of course, the beneficial bugs that actually do eat the bad bugs: ladybird beetles, lacewings, ground beetles, praying mantis, and many more.
 The Chicago Botanic Garden relies on beneficial insects to help control the more destructive types at the Regenstein Fruit & Vegetable Garden.

-Number one on her list of good insects is the ladybird beetle, often referred to as a ladybug.
+Number one on many lists of good insects is the ladybird beetle, often referred to as a ladybug.
 There are many varieties of ladybirds, at least two of which most gardeners have seen: one native and the other Asian.
-Both are small orange beetles with black spots — almost indistinguishable from one another.
+Both are small orange beetles with black spots—almost indistinguishable from one another.
 In late fall, many homes are invaded by the Asian ladybird looking for a place to spend the winter.
 They like walls that have been painted white or face south, where they might congregate in the hundreds.
-They can be vacuumed them up very gently, emptying the bag outside so that the ladybirds fly away.
+They can be vacuumed up very gently, emptying the bag outside so that the ladybirds fly away.

 Ground Beetles, Soldier Beetles, and More

-You may not be aware of them because they're mostly nocturnal, but your garden may harbor another beneficial insect, the ground beetle.
-By day, these black or brown beetles hide under rocks or boards, coming out at night to feed on cutworms, gypsy moth larvae, root maggots, snails, slugs, and other bad bugs.
+You may not be aware of them because they're mostly nocturnal, but another beneficial insect—the ground beetle—may live in your garden.
+By day, these black or brown beetles hide under rocks or boards, coming out at night to feed on cutworms, spongy moth larvae, root maggots, snails, slugs, and other bad bugs.
 The larvae live in the soil and go after other soil-inhabiting insects and insect larvae with huge front pincers.
 The soldier beetle, or Pennsylvania leatherwing, is usually found inside a flower head where it preys on small caterpillars and grasshopper eggs.
 Also beneficial are the larvae of the lightening bug, which eat slugs, snails, and other nocturnal, ground-hugging creatures.

 Praying or Preying Mantis?